KnowledgeForge/keymaker/README.md

   - Need to use a tool?
 Guarantee the model outputs values your tool can use.
 No reprompting based on errors like Langchain.
 - KeyMaker is pure python
   - alternatives like LMQL and Guidance require the use of Domain-specific languages
+  - These DSLs, while offering control flow, do not have the same level of control that plain python affords you - [prompts are just strings](#omitting-completions-or-prompt-portions)
 - Keymaker provides generation regardless of the underlying model
   - Alternatives do not support the likes of LlamaCPP
   - Some alternatives do not allow you to use chat models for constrained generation